jina-ai/jina/docs/fundamentals/k8s.md

 You can use any service mesh with Jina, but Jina Kubernetes configurations come with Linkerd annotations out of the box.
 ````

-To use Linkerd you can follow the [install the Linkerd CLI](https://linkerd.io/2.11/getting-started/).
+To use Linkerd you can follow the [install the Linkerd CLI guide](https://linkerd.io/2.11/getting-started/).

 ````{admonition} Caution
 :class: caution